 Thanks to the Louis & Louise Nippert Foundation, Charles H Dater Foundation and the Haile Foundation, the WAVE Foundation is offering a scholarship to bring our outreach programs to all tri-state area students.
-The Community Outreach Scholarship Fund will provide funding for Tri-State elementary and middle schools with a minimum of 75% free and reduced lunch.
+The Community Outreach Scholarship Fund will provide funding for Tri-State schools with a minimum of 70% free and reduced lunch.

 - Schools must have 75% or more of students on the free/reduced lunch program.

 - Teachers must fill out the Community Outreach Scholarship Application Form and attach a description of how this program will enhance learning in their classroom (150 word minimum).

 - Teachers must complete a survey after the outreach is completed.